Veli Lampi

-Veli Lampi (born 18 July 1984) is a Finnish former professional football right back.
+Veli Lampi (born 18 July 1984) is a Finnish former professional footballer who played as a right-back.
+He is currently working for VPS as team manager.
 Lampi was born in Seinäjoki, Southern Ostrobothnia, Finland where he played for the local youth teams before moving to VPS.

 Club career

 Youth clubs

 Lampi started his football career in Sepsi-78.
 He has also played for TP-Seinäjoki.

-VPS Vaasa

 He made his Veikkausliiga debut in VPS where he played 47 matches and scored 6 goals between 2002 and 2004.

-HJK Helsinki

 In 2005 Lampi transferred from VPS to HJK.
 He represented HJK in 49 matches and achieved two Veikkausliiga silver medals and a cup victory.

-FC Zürich

 He was part of the 2006–07 and 2008–09 Swiss Championship winning team with FC Zürich.

-Willem II

-He relegated from the Dutch Eredivisie with Willem II.
+He relegated from the Eredivisie with Willem II.